Connor Joe Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.13 team ERA that ranks 13th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.15).

-- The Cubs surrender the seventh-fewest home runs in baseball (67 total, one per game).
+- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (70 total, one per game).

-- His last time out came on Friday against the Los Angeles Angels, when the left-hander threw six innings, surrendering two earned runs while giving up seven hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed 6 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.